Find answers to all your orthodontics questions below.

 We recommend using an electric toothbrush such as Sonicare or OralB.
 If you do not decide to use an electric toothbrush, use a toothbrush with soft bristles.

-The cost of braces depend on which type of braces you choose, how long you will need treatment and any other factors that might be unique to your treatment plan.
-Our treatment coordinators offer payment plans that can work wiht your budget and get you the ortodontic care that you need.
+The cost of braces depends on which type of braces you choose, how long you will need treatment, and any other factors that might be unique to your treatment plan.
+Our treatment coordinators offer payment plans that can work with your budget and get you the orthodontic care that you need.

 Yes, you can still play sports with braces.
-It’s highly recommended that you wear a mouthgaurd to protect your teeth and your appliance.
-Please ask your doctor about mouthgaurd options.
+It’s highly recommended that you wear a mouthguard to protect your teeth and your appliance.
+Please ask your doctor about mouthguard options.

-No matter how old you are, the answer is no. There is no age limit for braces and our doctors provide braces for children, teens and adults.
-Modern braces are more discreet, more comfortable and more effective.
+No matter how old you are, the answer is no. There is no age limit for braces and our doctors provide braces for children, teens, and adults.
+Modern adult braces are more discreet, more comfortable, and more effective.
 More adults are choosing orthodontic treatment now more than ever before.

-We find that aligners are most effective when worn 22+ hours per day and removed only for eating, brushing and flossing, so they can’t only be worn while sleeping.
+We find that clear aligners are most effective when worn 22+ hours per day and removed only for eating, brushing, and flossing, so they can’t only be worn while sleeping.

-Invisalign® aligners is a popular choice because of many benefits:
+Invisalign® aligners are a popular choice because of many benefits:

 The American Association of Orthodontists recommends an orthodontic consultation at the age of 7.
 By this age, most children have several permanent teeth starting to surface allowing our doctors to effectively evaluate a child’s orthodontic condition.
 In certain cases, early evaluation allows our doctors to identify missing permanent teeth or jaw growth and habit problems that can be easily corrected if caught early.
-Our doctors want to help all children avoid future problems and potential costly corrections.
+Our Rising Star program helps children avoid future problems and potential costly corrections.

 Our doctors love dental referrals, but the dentist does not need to make the appointment.
 Most patients call us directly and mention the dentist who referred them.
 We always love to send a thank you note to our dentists.

 The cost of braces or Invisalign® aligners depends on the length of treatment and the type of braces and aligners that you choose.
-Our doctors and treatment coordinators are happy to come up with an affordable plan that meets your budget.
+Our doctors and treatment coordinators are happy to come up with a payment plan that meets your budget.